 It is easy, right mouse click over your workflow and click on Use Connectors From Azure:

-After this you will be ready to use them, if by some reason they do not appear, close the designer and open it again:
+After this, you will be ready to use them.
+For some reason, they do not appear, close the designer, and open it again:

-This separation in Logic Apps Standard allows for tighter control over the integration environment and is one of the key differences between the two hosting models.
+In contrast, this separation in Logic Apps Standard gives you tighter control over the integration environment and represents one of the key differences between the two hosting models.

 To lazy to read?
 We’ve got you covered!
 Check out our video version of this content!